wapdat/data-sanitiser/README.md

 *... there is no definitive list of attributes, indeed the challenge is with modern technology/data sources is that new attributes are continually being created, e.g. Geolocation data, timestamp data, descriptive data that can identify an individual – male, Kiwi accent, blue jeans with turnups, blue open neck sweater, black Doc Martin boots, MildMay pub, Islington 5.30pm Friday May 25* (that would be me)

-## Use cases
+## Use Cases

 * Sanitising data before you feed it in to a ML model
 * Sanitising data if you want to move a copy of data out of Production for test purposes
 * Sanitising logs - re-write logs in-situ to remove PPI as an Infosec control
 * Data Loss Prevention - script it into your email server to sanitise outbound emails.
 Could definitley be done in Postfix without too many headaches

+_NB There is no absolute gurantee that this will remove all PPI information._

 ## Stanford NER
-When I get time I'll plug this in. https://www.nltk.org/_modules/nltk/tag/stanford.html and see what happens with names.
+When I get time I'll plug in the Stanford NER, https://www.nltk.org/_modules/nltk/tag/stanford.html and see what happens with names.
 It will just be an inline check for names and organisations, and tokenise these.

 ## Credit to all the various sources for the Regex